Here’s What You’ll Learn in Our Courses

 The main focus of this course is the role of nutrition in fitness and sports.
 Methods are focused on where nutrition can help maximize muscle strength, endurance, and flexibility; through building muscle and reducing fat.
 Techniques for guiding athletes in proper nutrition in training, and effective methods to prevent dehydration and sports related injuries due to insufficient nutrient levels.
 Real case studies are examined, exploring leading methods & techniques in optimizing sports performance with proper nutrition.

 This course is designed to provide the tools and skills necessary to succeed in professional practice.
 Practicing in health service, community, business and educational settings will be thoroughly covered.
 Topics include legal framework, marketing techniques, defining goals, consulting skills, time management, client relationships, building rapport, professionalism and a recap on effective communication skills.

 A 140 hour co-operative placement is part of the diploma program.
 Students are placed in settings where they have a keen interest.
 Settings include, but are not limited to, holistic nutrition clinics, chiropractic offices, spas & other fitness organizations, health food stores, homeopathic/naturopathic clinics and senior facilities involving individual and group therapy.
 The Co-operative placement allows students to build confidence and become familiar with a clinical/practice setting in the alternative health field.
 The placement is at the end of the final semester of the program.

 Is a Rewarding Career in Holistic Nutrition Right for You?
 Get More Info…

-If you’re interested in learning more about careers in Holistic Nutrition and exploring whether online training with Institute of Holistic Nutrition Online is right for you, fill out the form on this page to receive more information.
+If you’re interested in learning more about our courses, careers in Holistic Nutrition and exploring whether online training with Institute of Holistic Nutrition Online is right for you, fill out the form on this page to receive more information.